AbdullahAlabd/Simple/README.md

 # Simple

-Simple chat app made with Vue and Larvel
+Simple one to one chat app made with Larvel and Vue

 ## Getting Started